-Keeping ice water nearby, an ice pack or a cool washcloth handy could help lower your body temperature during uncomfortable nights as well.
+Keeping ice water, an ice pack, or a cool washcloth nearby could help lower your body temperature during uncomfortable nights as well.

 View Our Guide: Top Rated Fans for Sleeping

 Going to bed in stifling clothing could exacerbate night sweats.
 Make sure you're wearing lightweight, breathable material to help keep you comfortable.
-Garments that are 100% cotton, linen, silk, or rayon could be better suited to sweaty nights.
+Garments that are 100 percent cotton, linen, silk, or rayon could be better suited to sweaty nights.

 Late-night exercise could be contributing to your discomfort.
 Night sweats can happen when your temperature rises above a certain thermo-neutral level, which adjusts with your circadian rhythm.
-According to the Center for Deployment Psychology, exercise raises your body temperature, which can set off a hypothalamic response, causing sweat.
+Exercise raises your body temperature15, which can set off a hypothalamic response, causing sweat.

 Learn More: Exercise and Sleep – Target Your Workout Time